 Dr. Williams conducts trainings and lectures for medical residents, community organizations, and treatment providers nationally.
 She also lectures and conducts workshops at scientific conferences.

 More about Dr. Williams' upcoming appearances »

 Dr. Williams is an authority on sexual orientation-themed OCD (called SO-OCD or HOCD).
-She has published over 50 peer-reviewed articles, book chapters, and scientific reports, with a focus on anxiety disorders and cultural differences, including articles about OCD best practices.
+She has published over 60 peer-reviewed articles, book chapters, and scientific reports, with a focus on anxiety disorders and cultural differences, including articles about OCD best practices.
 These have appeared in scientific journals including Journal of Anxiety Disorders, Behavior Research and Therapy, Clinical Case Studies, Depression and Anxiety, and JAMA Psychiatry.
-She is on the editorial board of the Journal of Obsessive-Compulsive and Related Disorders, and associate editor of BMC Psychiatry.
+She is on the editorial board of the Journal of Obsessive-Compulsive and Related Disorders, and associate editor of BMC Psychiatry and The Behavior Therapist.
 Her work has been funded by local and federal competitive grants, including the National Institutes of Health.

 More about Dr. Williams' scholarly works »